 They should be kept in hard copy or electronic form for one year

 Your bank will allow you to access your statements for at least one year online (most banks keep them for five years or more!)

 If you receive bank statements by post, you should keep these for a minimum of one year, in a safe and private place.
 After one year, it is safe to shred and discard bank statements.
 It's very important to get rid of any old financial statements in the most secure way possible - shredding or burning them when you can - in order to help you avoid becoming a victim of identity theft.
 If you're worried about fraud, we've put together an online resource on how to avoid some of the most common attempts.

 Bank statements are important because they provide a record of things like payroll deposits, payments and purchases.
 They can also be used to confirm and check any transactions you’ve been making, especially with transactions you might need for tax returns like business expenses.
 However, things like ATM receipts can be shredded once you have a monthly bank statement.

-Most bank statements are available online and so keeping bank statements isn’t as important as it used to be.
+Most bank statements are available online and so keeping the paperwork isn’t as important as it used to be.
 If you get your bank statements online, you can request a hard copy from your bank.
 When it's time to get rid of bank statements, make sure you use a shredder for any financial records so this can be done with no trace back to you or your bank account.